whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-19-Treatsie-Subscription-Box-Review-June-2105.md

 <center><img src='/images/TreatsieJune2015Info.jpg'></center>
 <p>The info card that lists the items plus value</p>

-<p>It seems the value listed on the card does not match the amount of items I received, so I'm guessing this info card was meant for the Standard Box.</p>
+<p>It seems the value listed on the card doesn't match the amount of items I received, so I'm guessing this info card was meant for the Standard Box.</p>

 <H4>Items in detail:</H4>